MohdRas/docker-basics/README.md

-		This is the folder structure ( /bin, /etc, /home) & software ( bash, apt or docker engine) It runs outside the kernel. wsl- l -v => list all the user spaces ( distributions) on one VM.
+		This is the folder structure ( /bin, /etc, /home) & software ( bash, apt or docker engine) It runs outside the kernel. open powershell as administrator & type wsl- l -v => list all the user spaces ( distributions) on one VM.
 - VM = one 1 exists on windows laptop.
 - The kernel = The core linux engine, only 1 runs inside one VM.
 - The distributions = The file, folders & apps. you can have as many as you want.

-- List of distributions/User-Spaces - PS C:\Windows\system32> wsl -l -v
+- List of distributions/User-Spaces - open powershell as administrator
+		      PS C:\Windows\system32> wsl -l -v

 		  	  NAME              STATE           VERSION
 		  	* docker-desktop    Running         2
 		  	  Ubuntu            Running         2

 			  - 2 after the distro name (docker‑desktop) is the WSL version that the distribution is running under.
 		      - 1 = WSL 1 – the “translation layer” that maps Linux syscalls to Windows kernel calls.
 		      - 2 = WSL 2 – a real Linux kernel running inside a lightweight Hyper‑V virtual machine (VM).
   			  - Because Docker Desktop (and most modern dev tools) require WSL 2, the default version matters when you create new distros.

 		      - docker-desktop

 		  				- Contains the Docker Engine binary (dockerd), Docker CLI, and the embedded DNS server (127.0.0.11 → 192.168.65.7).
 						- Highly stripped down, customized set of linux files created by docker.
 It does not include tools like apt or nano.
 						- Only job to hold the files, those are needed to run docker engine.

 		  	  - docker-desktop-data

 		  				- Holds Docker’s data files (images, layers, volumes, build cache, etc.) on a dedicated VHDX.
 Keeping data separate makes it easier to 								clean up or reset the engine.

 		  	  - ubuntu

 		  				- from command  : wsl --install
 						- full, standard linux file system.
 						- include all normal tools needed to "write code" or "install software"

-  			- If you ever need to reset Docker’s storage, you can stop Docker Desktop and delete the docker-desktop-data distro (wsl --unregister docker-desktop-data), but that will erase all Docker images/volumes.
+		      - If you ever need to reset Docker’s storage, you can stop Docker Desktop and delete the docker-desktop-data distro (**wsl --unregister docker-desktop-data**), but that will erase all Docker images/volumes.
   			  - Updating WSL (if you want a newer kernel or bug fixes)

 						# Run as Administrator
 						wsl --update           # pulls the latest kernel, WSL drivers, and WSLg components wsl --shutdown        # restarts the WSL VM so the new kernel is used

 - **distributions/User-Spaces** :
 	- on windows file system